YOUTH SERVICES

 • Fun Fitness – A program that provides positive physical activity experiences that are diverse, fun, appropriate, and safe.
 This program is especially helpful to youth who live in neighborhoods with limited space and options for safe play.

-• Behavioral Health - TOCFW has long-standing partnerships with Behavioral Health Providers.
+• Behavioral Health Resources - TOCFW has long-standing partnerships with Behavioral Health Providers.
 They provide services to our Out of School Time youth.
 Services include Trauma Informed Group Therapy sessions (Bullying prevention, Anger management techniques, Conflict resolution, etc.) and one-on-one, group, and family behavioral modification counseling.